 At Glenlola Collegiate, we offer students a high quality learning experience supported by well qualified and enthusiastic teaching staff.
-Staff regularly review and adapt classroom activities to meet the needs of individual learners so as to support them sensitively and effectively.
+Staff regularly review and adapt classroom activities to meet the needs of individual learners to ensure all pupils are supported senstively and effectively.

 We aim to educate and develop the whole person by providing a wide range of learning experiences that are both stimulating and challenging.
-This equips our pupils to cope with life in the twenty-first century.
-It is with these thoughts in mind that we have developed an exciting and well balanced curriculum.
+This equips our pupils to cope with life in the twentyfirst century.
+It is with these thoughts in mind that we have developed an exciting and well-balanced curriculum.

-Glenlola Collegiate enrols girls from all sections of our community who can benefit from the education offered in a grammar school.
+Glenlola Collegiate enrols girls from all sections of the community.